ts-essentials/ts-essentials/README.md

   if (n >= 0) {
     throw new Error(`Value ${n} is not negative !`);
   }
-  return (n as any) as NegativeNumber; // this ugly cast is required but only when "producing" opaque types }
+  return n as NegativeNumber; // you can cast it directly without unknown and any }

 let a = makePositiveNumber(5); // runtime check